rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 	Rho.Printer.searchPrinters({
 		connectionType:Rho.Printer.CONNECTION_TYPE_TCP,
 		deviceAddress: '192.168.1.121',
-		devicePort: 8080
+		devicePort: 6101
 		...

 NOTE: When attepting to connect via Bluetooth or Wi-Fi, be sure the device's corresponding radio is turned on.
 If using Bluetooth, the printer should be set to "discoverable."

 ###Finding via USB
-Printing via USB is supported for Android apps only.
-To print from a Zebra Android device, it must be connected to one of [Zebra's supported printers](http://../guide/printing#supported-printers) **using an OTG cable or adapter.**
+Printing via USB is supported from Android devices only.
+To print from a Zebra enterprise mobile computer, it must be connected to one of [Zebra's supported printers](http://../guide/printing#supported-printers) **using an OTG cable or adapter.**

 NOTE: The USB On-the-Go (OTG) spec permits a mobile device to act as "host" to client peripherals such as flash drives, keyboards and printers.

-Use the `search.Printers` method  and the `CONNECTION_TYPE_USB` parameter to search for printer(s) connected to the mobile device via USB. **This parameter is new in RMS 5.1.**
+Use the `search.Printers` method  and the connecionType as `CONNECTION_TYPE_USB` parameter to search for printer(s) connected to the mobile device via USB. **This parameter is new in RMS 5.1.**

 Sample JavaScript code: